blynkkk/blueprints/Particle Quickstart/README.md

 ## Introduction
-This blueprint will configure bi-directional communication between any [Particle](https://www.particle.io/) device and [Blynk IoT](https://blynk.io/). &nbsp; Both a Blynk web dashboard and mobile app will be generated that will display data from the Particle device, and they will be used to control the Particle device remotely.
+This blueprint will help quickly set up bi-directional communication between any Particle hardware and Blynk.
+You will be able to control an LED from the BLynk mobile app and web dashboard and monitor data sent from the Particle hardware.
+This project can be easily upgraded to serve a specific use case, like monitoring the fleet ...

 ### Functional Requirements
 - The firmware on the Particle hardware will push data that includes an integer value and a floating point number (simulated sensor value or other source) at a regular interval of every 5 minutes (adjustable in the firmware).
 - A date/time stamp in UTC must be included with data sent to Blynk and visible to the user.
-- The last integer value, floating point value, and UTC datetime stamp must be displayed on the web dashboard and mobile app.
+- The last integer value, floating point value, and UTC date-time stamp must be displayed on the web dashboard and mobile app.
 - The historical values for the integer and floating point value must be displayed in a line chart.
 - Multiple Particle devices must be able to use the same Particle webhook.
 - A button widget on the Blynk web dashboard and mobile app will be configured to send a state change command (1/0 value) back to the Particle hardware that will turn ON/OFF the built-in LED (if no LED on GPIO D7 then the user must configure custom GPIO and connect LED).